 How do I make sure my heating installation complies with building regulations?

-What do I do if I no longer have my certificate?
+What should I do if I no longer have my certificate?

 If your installation was notified by an OFTEC registered technician but you have lost your certificate, it’s possible to order replacement.
 Visit our order a certificate page.